THE PEOPLE of ROCK and ROLL

 Founded Motown to control the music for more financial benefit to writer and performer, with a vision of the type of production needed and the content (tell a story).

-Motown was dedicated to quality, intending that each singles release was capable of going to number one in ratings.
+Motown was dedicated to quality, intending that each singles record release was capable of going to number one in ratings (lesser productions were only issued in albums).
 They did innovative things such as hiring a charm school teacher and a choreographer to make their shows a visual performance as well as the essential of an audio performance.

 However, Bary Gordy made mistakes along the way - especially in who he hired and in allowing a bureaucracy to develop.
 So Motown lost the creative productive edge they had when people gravitated to their converted house just to "be where the music was being made" in an atmosphere of friendly competition.